ExtremeFLOW/neko/doc/pages/contributing.md

 Neko uses Autotools for building all sources.
 You will need to have at least `autoconf` and `automake` installed for development work.
 It is also highly recommended to have `makedepf90` installed to avoid error-prone manual dependency tracking.

-The following steps describe how to add a new Fortran file to Neko`s build system
+The following steps describe how to add a new Fortran file to Neko's build system
 1. Place the file in an appropriate subdirectory under `src/`.
 Either create a new subdirectory or place the file in `common` if none of the existing directories is a good match.
 Avoid placing the file directly under `src`
 2. Add the file to the `neko_fortran_SOURCES` list in `src/Makefile.am`, following the pattern of `<subdir under src>/newfile.f90`.
 3. Ensure correct dependency tracking